ramon-estravillo/workspace/rrc-core/README.md

 Provides shared **utility methods**, helper functions, and reusable components used across multiple RRC services and modules.

 ### ❗ `rrc-core-exception`
-Contains centralized **exception handling utilities**, including custom exceptions, error codes, and standardized error response structures.
+Contains centralized **exception handling utilities**, including:
+- Custom exceptions
+- Error codes
+- Standardized error response structure
+- Global exception resolver

 ---

-## 🔧 Usage
+## 📦 How to Use

-You can include any module as a dependency in your service or application as needed.
+You can include any sub-module as a dependency:

 ### Example: Use `rrc-core-utility`